Geometric models for algebraic suspensions: Deformation to the normal cone revisited

 \subsection{Parameterized deformation spaces: structural properties}

-The goal of this subsection is to control the structure of parameterized deformation spaces.
+This subsection aims to control the structure of parameterized deformation spaces.
 In particular, we want to exhibit hypotheses under which the morphism $\pi: \op{D}(X,i,f) \to W$ is smooth, and we would also like to control the structure of the exceptional locus.
 Indeed, if we take $Y$ to be an $\aone$-contractible smooth $B$-scheme, then as long as $\pi$ is smooth, it is automatically a generic $\aone$-weak equivalence in the sense of the introduction.

 In the setup of Construction~\ref{construction:parameterizeddeformations}, if $Z \subset W$ is an effective Cartier divisor, then the fiber product $Y \times_B Z \hookrightarrow Y \times_B W$ is an effective Cartier divisor as well; we will take $D = W \times_B Y$ in the sequel and we write $\mathscr{J}$ for the ideal sheaf of $Y \times_B Z$ in $Y \times_B W$.
 In that case, the closed immersion $\psi: X \to Z$ necessarily factors through a closed immersion $f': X \hookrightarrow Y \times_B Z$.
 We write $\mathscr{I}$ for the ideal sheaf of $X$ in $Y \times_B W$ and $\mathscr{J}_X$ for the restriction of $\mathscr{J}$ to $X$.
 In that case, we write $\mathscr{C}_{f'} := \mathscr{I}/(\mathscr{I}^2 + \mathscr{J})$ for the conormal sheaf of $f'$ and $\mathscr{N}_{f'}$ for its dual, i.e., the normal sheaf of the embedding.